oscarpoppa/IBReal/README.md

 IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
 It is naturally slow.
 All math operations are available in in-line mode (i.e. +=).

-Usage:
-realnum = IBReal(raw, prec)

-raw: IBReal object, number, Ival object, ascii repr of a real number, or tuple (integer, offset) -- where integer
-     is the integer after multiplying the real number by 10^offset.
-If using an IBReal instance, the precision will always be inherited from the object argument in spite of passing a prec val.

-prec: precision -- length limit of internal integer (self.ival.num)

     >>> from ibreal import IBReal, Ival
     >>>